BerkerYuceer/bslider/README.md

           height: 320,                                  // Height of slider (default value is container's css)
           interval: 4000,                               // Interval between each image slide by milisecond (default 5000)
           count: 4,                                     // Image count you want to show (in this case last 2 img hidden)
-          speed: 800,                                   // Speed of fade animation ('fast', 'slow', 200) // 200 as miliseconds
+          speed: 750,                                   // Speed of fade animation ('fast', 'slow', 200) // 200 as miliseconds
           autoSlide: false,                             // Boolean for timed animations by given interval. def: true - On false; animates only when clicked..
-          position: 'right'                             // Position of the gallery def: bottom });
+          position: 'right'                             // Position of the thumbnail gallery def: bottom
+          borderColor: 'white',                         // Border color of mainframe and thumbnails
+          shadowColor: 'silver',                        // Shadow color of mainframe and thumbnails
+          borderSize: 10,                               // Border size of mainframe
+          thumbBorderSize: 6                            // Border size of thumbnails });
       });
     </script>